 Conflict of interest statement: The authors declare no conflicts of interest.

-Word count: 1496

 Abstract

-Multifocal breast cancer is generally considered to be where two or more breast tumours are present within the same breast, but are clearly separated with no intervening in situ or invasive disease.
-It is seen in ~10% of breast cancer cases.
-This study investigates multifocality prevalence in BRCA1/2 mutant patients via cross-sectional analysis.
+Multifocal/multicentric breast cancer is generally considered to be where two or more breast tumours are present within the same breast, and is seen in ~10% of breast cancer cases.
+This study investigates the prevalence of multifocality/multicentricity in a cohort of BRCA1/2 mutation carriers with breast cancer from Northern Ireland via cross-sectional analysis.
 Data from 211 women with BRCA1/2 mutations (BRCA1 - 91), (BRCA2 - 120), with breast cancer were collected including age, tumour focality, size, type, grade, and receptor profile.
-The prevalence of multifocality within this group was 25%, but within subgroups, prevalence amongst BRCA2 carriers was more than double that of BRCA1 carriers (p=0.001).
-Women affected by multifocal tumours had proportionately higher oestrogen receptor positivity (p=0.001), lower triple negativity (p=0.004), and were more likely to be younger at diagnosis compared with those with unifocal tumours (p=0.039).
-Odds of a BRCA2 carrier developing multifocal cancer were almost four-fold higher than a BRCA1 carrier (OR: 3.71, CI: 1.77-7.78, p=0.001).
-BRCA2 carriers show much greater multifocality than those carrying BRCA1 – multifocal tumours are strongly associated with being both BRCA2 mutant and oestrogen receptor positive.
+The prevalence of multifocality/multicentricity within this group was 25%, but within subgroups, prevalence amongst BRCA2 carriers was more than double that of BRCA1 carriers (p=0.001).
+Women affected by multifocal/multicentric tumours had proportionately higher oestrogen receptor positivity (p=0.001) and lower triple negativity (p=0.004).
+These observations are likely to be driven by the higher BRCA2 mutation prevalence observed within this cohort.
+Odds of a BRCA2 carrier developing multifocal/multicentric cancer were almost four-fold higher than a BRCA1 carrier (OR: 3.71, CI: 1.77-7.78, p=0.001).
+These findings were subsequently validated in a second, large independent cohort of patients with BRCA-associated breast cancers from a UK-wide multicentre study.
+This confirmed a significantly higher prevalence of multifocal/multicentric tumours amongst BRCA2 mutation carriers compared with BRCA1 mutation carriers.
+This has important implications for clinicians involved in the treatment of BRCA2-associated breast cancer, both in the diagnostic process, in ensuring that tumour focality is adequately assessed to facilitate treatment decision-making, and for breast surgeons, particularly if breast conserving surgery is being considered as a treatment option for these patients.

 Key words: Multifocal; Breast cancer; BRCA; Mutation; Pathology; Prevalence; Epidemiology